 2. Solar skins

 “Solar skin” is one of the solar cell technology types created by MIT spin-off Sistine Solar that integrates custom designs into solar panel systems.
-Solar Skin is an aesthetic overlay that transforms the look of any solar panel, like the LONGI Solar Panels, through the use of custom-printed images.
+Solar Skin is an aesthetic overlay that transforms the look of any solar panel, like the Longi solar panels Dubai, through the use of custom-printed images.

 The technology uses selective light filtering to simultaneously display a vibrant image and transmit sunlight to the underlying solar panel with minimal loss of efficiency.
 Images can be customized to display logos or commercial advertisements.